AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/flowy_editor/documentation/customizing.md

-# How to extends
+# How to customizing ...

-## Extending a custom shortcut event
+## Customizing a shortcut event
 we will use a simple example to describe how to quickly extend shortcut event.

 For example, typing `_xxx_` will be converted into _xxx_.